 Jayne is the mainstay of our operation and takes care of our “back office function”.
 When she’s not paying the bills and organising rotas you will find her at the front of Dancercise classes and helping out at Eat Well events.
 She joined the WellFit CIC board in 2017 as Finance Director.

 Having started Be Well in 2012, Chair Mick focusses on strategy, partnership building and finding funding.
-In his time with Be Well he has hobnobbed with a duke, kissed a Sports Minister and been hailed as a Public Health Hero but he is happiest when playing Walking Football, taking part in the Friday afternoon Lipreading class or drinking tea with the lovely people who come to our sessions.
+In his time with Be Well he has hobnobbed with a duke, kissed a Sports Minister and been hailed as a Public Health Hero but he is happiest when playing Walking Football, taking one or other of his many dogs on a Gentle Walk or drinking tea with the lovely people who come to our sessions.